MolecularCartography/Optimus/README.md

 2. Do a right click on the `Input Files` node and select `Configure...`.
 A dialog for input file selection should show up.
 3. Press `Clear`, then press `Add` and select files with your samples and press `OK`.
 4. Do a right click on the `Exclude features of blank samples and save to file` node and select `Configure...`.
 A dialog with settings should show up.
-5. Specify `Path to result features`.
+5. Type `Path to result features`.
 It will be used for saving quantified LC-MS features detected in all of your samples to a file in CSV format.
 6. Make sure that the node is still selected in the Workflow Editor and press `Execute selected and executable nodes` on the KNIME main toolbar.
 The workflow should start execution after this.
 7. After it's finished, you can browse through all the features by opening the result file in Excel.